 Degree Requirements

 Students must complete a total of 30 credit hours of approved graduate level course work with a grade of C or better and a cumulative GPA of at least 3.00.
-Students are allowed to take two non-CS courses and the rest must be CSCI courses.
+Students are allowed to take two non-CS courses as long as these are 5000 level and above and are offered at CU Boulder main campus.
 Students under this option are not allowed to take research hours or thesis option.

 Code | Title | Credit Hours |